hawkinsw/DailyPL/variables-types-intro.md

 ## What's News

+A company specializing in finding actors to portray programmers in movies and on TV had a successful IPO today.
+Type Casting's shares rose 35% in their first day on the market.

 ## Just My Type

 Although engaging in a discussion about the importance of types in a programming language with PL researchers and afficianados is sure to lead to a heated conversation, there is nothing controversial about variables having an associated type, _per se_.
-With the advent of modern high-level languages (historians believe that types were first introduced in programming languages [in a way that would be recognizable to the modern programmer] in either Zuse's Plankalkul or Fortran 1), programmers gained the ability to specify, with precision, the valid values that a variable could hold and the valid operations a programmer could perform on those values.
+With the advent of modern high-level languages (In an academic article about the history of early programming languages, Don Knuth wrote that Zuse's Plankalkul was one of the first languages whose variables had associated types -- at least in a way that would be recognizable to us!), programmers gained the ability to specify, with precision, the valid values that a variable could hold and the valid operations a programmer could perform on those values.
 In other words, the programmer gained the power to specify the type of a variable.

 Furthermore, just to be sure that _type_ doesn't run off on an ego trip, it is important to remember that the association between type and variable is a _binding_ just like the 5 other attribute-entity bindings that apply to variables.
 Given that a variable's type is just one of the variable's bindings, then we can conclude that the time those bindings are made can be differentiated depending on whether the association is made statically or dynamically.

 ## Statically Typed Language

-A statically typed programming language is one whose variable-type association is made before the program executes and the association does not change throughout the entirety of program execution.
-That should not be a surprising statement given what we know about "the first 5" binding times.
+In a statically typed programming language, the variable-type binding is made before the program executes and does not change throughout the entirety of program execution.
+That should not be a surprising statement given what we know about "the first 5" binding times and the definition of _static binding_s.

 Common examples of statically typed programming languages are C++, Rust, Go, and Java.